Buffalo Creek & Western Railroad (BC&W) History

 Overview

-The Buffalo Creek & Western (BC&W) is a 60-mile shortline in north-central Montana, running south from its Burlington Northern interchange at Maple Hollow.
-Located close to Shelby on the Hi-Line, Maple Hollow serves as the gateway for this rural railroad.
+The Buffalo Creek & Western (BC&W) is a 50-mile shortline in north-central Montana, running west and south from its Burlington Northern interchange at Maple Hollow, a fictional town replacing Power along the BN line between Shelby and Great Falls.

-The railroad takes its name from Buffalo Creek, a meandering prairie stream that runs near Maple Hollow and through much of the shortline’s territory.
+The railroad takes its name from Buffalo Creek, a small prairie stream flowing near Maple Hollow and through much of the line’s territory.

 Origins

-The BC&W was incorporated in 1979, after Burlington Northern announced plans to abandon its lightly used former Great Northern branch line extending south from Maple Hollow.
+The BC&W was incorporated in 1979, after Burlington Northern announced plans to abandon its lightly used former Great Northern branch lines extending west to Choteau and south to Fairfield.

-Originally built in the 1910s to connect scattered farming communities with the GN main line, the branch had suffered from deferred maintenance and declining traffic under BN.
+Originally built in the 1910s, the branches connected scattered farming communities and grain shippers to the GN main line.
+By the late BN years, deferred maintenance and shrinking traffic threatened the line’s survival.

-A coalition of local grain cooperatives, agricultural suppliers, and county officials purchased the line, creating the Buffalo Creek & Western Railroad.
-The name honors a historic settlement, long vanished but still remembered in local lore.
+A coalition of local cooperatives, grain companies, agricultural suppliers, and county officials purchased the route, forming the Buffalo Creek & Western Railroad.
+The effort ensured continued rail service for area farmers and honored a vanished settlement remembered in local history, giving the line its name.

 Industries Served

-• Maple Hollow Farmers Co-op – Major terminal facility at the interchange, featuring a grain elevator, fertilizer distributor, and a separate feed mill.
+- Maple Hollow Farmers Co-op – Major terminal facility with a wooden elevator, annex bins, grain dryer, fertilizer bins, and a small feed mill.

-• Big Sky Lumber – Lumber reload yard receiving dimensional lumber and plywood for distribution to area builders and hardware stores.
+- Big Sky Lumber – Reload yard for dimensional lumber and plywood, distributing to regional hardware stores.

-• Clearwater Milling & Malting – Mid-sized malting plant producing barley malt for breweries in Montana and the Pacific Northwest.
+- Clearwater Malting Co. – Malting plant producing barley malt for Montana and Pacific Northwest breweries.

 Operations